pippinbarr/cart253-2019/modules/tools-github-pages/tools-github-pages.md

 ## What is GitHub Pages?

 - GitHub Pages is a very helpful service provided by GitHub
-- Specifically, it allows us to view a repository __as a hosted website__
+- Specifically, it allows us to treat a repository __as a website on the actual internet__
-- This means that if our repository contains HTML, CSS, and JavaScript (which ours do), we can view it in a browser online , hosted by GitHub
+- This means that if our repository contains HTML, CSS, and JavaScript (which ours do!), we can view it in a browser online, hosted by GitHub
 - And that also means we can show our work to other people easily!

 ---